 We were four months into our first year of marriage, and slogging through freshman fights.
 “My dad always washed my car,” my new wife gently-but-firmly decreed. “and he never made me go to any icky gas stations, either, so…”

 Where was this coming from?
 I felt like this young lady had come up with some unrealistic expectations.
-I grew up in a big, poor, bootstrap-pulling family.
-We all had to do for ourselves.
-And no one had ever suggested to me that a wife would want anything more than a strong, steady, independent bestie.
+I grew up in a big, poor, bootstrap-pulling-up family.
+We had to do for ourselves.
+Besides, no one had ever suggested to me that a wife would want anything more than a strong, steady, independent bestie.
 With benefits, of course.
 So what was this “father” stuff she was bringing up?

 Is being a husband something like being a father?
 I asked in frustration.
-(In writing.)
-(In my private journal.)
-(A man wants to live, after all!)
+(In writing.
+In my private journal.
+A man wants to stay alive, after all.)

 There are times when I feel like my wife wants me to step in and fill her father’s shoes - buying her whatever she wants, and rocking her to sleep at night.
 I suppose if I’d had a good mother, I would expect Emily to fulfill aspects of a mother’s role, too…whatever that is…people only ever mention the masculine attachment to “Mother’s cooking.”
 I do want to be nurtured, which I guess is a mother’s role until a wife steps in…and a wife wants to be protected and provided for, which was her dad’s role until I stepped in.

 A couple of years later, with a new little one in my arms, I mused that between marriage and parenting, parenting might actually be the easy part.
 Love for a child comes naturally, after all.
 It’s impossibly tenacious and braggy and blind.
 Luke 17:33 says, “Whoever releases his life will find it.”
 Annie Dillard and others have said the same about writing; you’ll feel like holding something back for later, they’ve warned me warmly, but don’t do it.
 Pour all you have onto the page today, and trust that tomorrow there will be more…